Everything to Know About Withdrawals From Apex Trader Funding

 1) Meet the minimum account balance and minimum trading days requirements.

 This should be obvious by now, but just in case, double check that you have enough profit to make a request.
-Then, double check that you have traded for at least 10 days (since the last payout request, if you made one before).
+Then, double check that you have traded for at least 8 days, with 5 days showing profits of at least $50.
+This count resets for each payout, so if you’ve had one before… you probably shouldn’t need to read this tutorial.

-To do this, you’ll have to login to the member page, and you’ll find this information on the “PA Charts” page, available on the main menu to the left.
+To check these values, you’ll have to login to the member page, and you’ll find this information on the “PA Charts” page, available on the main menu to the left.

 2) Fill out the necessary Payout Method information.